Two Dozen and One Greyhounds: Inspiration, writing, and music

 Mr. Burns says in the episode that the puppy that stands up only on its hind legs reminds him of Rory Calhoun, an American actor who lived from 1922 to 1999.
 The Simpsons writer George Meyer came up with the joke, but Groening argued against it because he did not think the audience would know who Calhoun was.
 The writers decided to keep it in anyway, because it was later expanded into a key part of the episode's ending.
 Several years later, Groening stated that he was proven correct after pointing to discussions on the Internet about the episode asking who Calhoun was.

 As Bart and Lisa sneak away to Mr. Burns' mansion, they see him loading a gun and singing a musical number called "See My Vest", in which he proclaims his intention to kill the puppies to make a tuxedo out of them.
 When the staff discussed how they could gloss over the horrifying things Mr. Burns would do to the dogs, one of the writers suggested that if they communicated his plan through a song, it would stay "fun and light".
-Scully, who agreed that the idea was good, came in the following day with complete lyrics that he wrote for "See My Vest", which was a parody of the song "Be Our Guest", sung by Jerry Orbach in the 1991 film Beauty and the Beast.
-Mirkin loved Scully's work on the parody song, commenting, "The rhymes are really clever.
+Scully liked the idea and returned the following day with a complete set of lyrics for "See My Vest", which was a parody of the song "Be Our Guest", sung by Jerry Orbach in the 1991 film Beauty and the Beast.
+Mirkin loved Scully's lyrics, commenting, "The rhymes are really clever.
 It's one of our very best songs [on The Simpsons]."
 He also liked the fact that songs could be used in episodes of The Simpsons without the episodes turning into musicals, saying, "We'll just do one song and that's plenty.
 We have fun with that and then we're out."